OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 - The Raspberry Pi is connected to sensors and relays
 - A micro-server is running on it
     - Can serve HTML pages
-- Any machine connected on the same Local Are Network (LAN) can see the Raspberry Pi and use REST or HTTP to communicate with it
+- Any machine connected on the same Local Area Network (LAN) can see the Raspberry Pi and use REST or HTTP to communicate with it
 - Adafruit-IO is an IoT server on the Internet
     - The Raspberry Pi can use REST or MQTT to reach Adafruit-IO
     - Same for any machine anywhere on the Internet
+    - Means that it is possible to change the value of a feed, and to be notified of changes.
+        - If the Raspberry Pi subscribes to this kind of notification, anyone who changes the status of the `onoff` feed would be able to turn the light connected to the relay on or off.
 - _Note that a web page served by the Raspberry Pi can reach the Adafruit-IO web site using REST._ This is called Cross Origin Resource Sharing (CORS).

 ## Build a flow using Node-RED